Eiko-Tokura/monad-effect/README.md

   - On the other hand, `ExceptT e (StateT s m) a` is isomorphic to `StateT s m (Either e a)`, which desugars to

     `s -> m (Either e a, s)`.
-This is the more 'correct' behavior, during the computation once you have an exception, the state until the exception steop is preserved.
+This is the more 'correct' behavior, during the computation once you have an exception, the state until the exception step is preserved.

 To solve all these problems, we made the following designs: